 Installation of Enercon E-66 wind turbines in Belarus

-In late April 2018, the Sarens NV completed the installation of 4 Enercon E-66 wind turbines in the Mogilev region, the Republic of Belarus according to Russian Association of Wind Energy Industry (RAWI).
-One of the most important conditions of the client was the execution of work in the shortest possible time due to failure to provide the crane from another local company.
+In late April 2018, the Sarens NV completed the installation of 4 Enercon E-66 wind turbines in the Mogilev region, the Republic of Belarus according to the Russian Association of Wind Energy Industry (RAWI).
+One of the client's most important conditions was the execution of work in the shortest possible time due to failure to provide the crane from another local company.
 The team with the Liebherr LTM 1750-9.1 crane in the TYVEN (H) /49.1+31.5m/ configuration successfully installed the Enercon E-66 1.8MW with a hub height of 66 m and a rotor diameter of 70 m.

 On the recommendation received for work on the project near Mogilev, Sarens NV in June installed 3 more similar wind turbines of the same model near Novogrudok, Belarus.
 Because the sites were located in the lowlands, the client additionally installed foundations with a height of about 7 meters at each wind turbine.
-A flexible schedule of work on our part (the start of work at 3 am) made it possible to realize this project in short terms, despite the weather conditions.
+A flexible schedule of work on their part (the start of work at 3 am) made it possible to realize this project in short terms, despite the weather conditions.

 Belarus and Eurasian Economic Union Treaty (EAEUT)

 On 29 May 2014, the Presidents of Belarus, Kazakhstan and the Russian Federation signed the Treaty on the Eurasian Economic Union (EAEUT), while Armenia and the Kyrgyz Republic became members.
 In 2015 the three members agreed “to develop long-term mutually beneficial cooperation in the energy sector, conduct coordinated energy policies and gradually create common energy markets to ensure energy security”.